![]() |

 (Hotel, Motel, B&B, Campground)

-Tourist Establishment facilities in the Roanoke City & Alleghany Health District have an inspection frequency of at least one inspection per year.
-The inspection must include at least 10% of the total number of rooms, and any other amenities such as pools, hot tubs, saunas, and continental breakfast facilities.
-Tourist establishments include hotels, motels, campgrounds and bed and breakfast facilities.
-All new tourist establishment facilities are required to have the plans reviewed and approved by the Health Department before a permit is issued.
-All complaints of tourist establishments are investigated by the EHSS.
+Our staff inspect lodging facilities under the Virginia Sanitary Regulations for Hotels.
+These regulations establish standards that protect the health and safety of lodging patrons at establishments such as hotels, motels, campgrounds and bed and breakfast facilities.
+RCAHD lodging facilities receive at least one inspection per year.
+Each inspection includes at least 10% of the total number of rooms, and any other amenities such as pools, hot tubs, saunas, and continental breakfast facilities.
+All new tourist establishment facilities are required to have their plans reviewed and approved by the health department before a permit is issued.
+Complaints of tourist establishments are investigated by RCAHD staff.

 Recreational Water Program (Pools & Water Parks)